DrewSosa/dissipative_hnns/README.md

 * Blog: [greydanus.github.io/2021/06/11/dissipative-hnns/](https://greydanus.github.io/2021/06/11/dissipative-hnns/)

 ![Main idea](./static/hero.jpg)
 _Dissipative HNNs (D-HNNs) output two scalar functions, denoted here with **H** and **D**.
 The first of these two, **H**, is the Hamiltonian.
 It is perfectly conserved.
 The second of these two, **D**, is the Rayleigh dissipation function.
 It models the dissipative component of the dynamics of a physical system.
-The addition of the dissipation function is what sets this model apart from Hamiltonian Neural Networks; it allows D-HNNs to model systems where energy is not quite conserved, as, for example, in the case of a damped pendulum._
+The addition of the dissipation function is what sets this model apart from Hamiltonian Neural Networks; it allows D-HNNs to model systems where energy is not quite conserved, as, for example, in the case of a damped mass-spring system._

 Basic usage
 --------